NomadCode33/ThermaRisk/README.md

 **Tech used:** ArcGIS Pro, ArcGIS Online, ArcGIS Living Atlas of the World, ArcGIS Spatial Analyst extension

-The first step was to obtain the land surface temperature using a Multispectral Landsat imagery layer from ArcGIS Living Atlas.
-I set the study area to Athens, Greece, zoomed into the GRC_Postcodes3 layer, accessed the attributes layer, filtered out postcodes that could skew the data, and removed them accordingly.
-Using the Copy Features tool, I created a new layer called Athens_Postcodes with the remaining postcodes.
+The project began with obtaining land surface temperature data using a Multispectral Landsat imagery layer from the ArcGIS Living Atlas.
+I focused on Athens, Greece, zooming into the GRC_Postcodes3 layer, and filtered out postcodes that could skew the data.
+Using the Copy Features tool, I created a new layer named Athens_Postcodes with only the relevant data.

-Creating a Heat Risk Index involves three steps.
-The first step is assessing land surface temperature.
-The Multispectral Landsat layer, containing decades of thermal energy data, was adjusted to display Band 10 Surface Temperature in Celsius via the Processing Templates tab.
-I set the Mosaic tab's operator to 'Mean' and applied a Definition Query to filter out images with cloud cover greater than 5% (_Where Cloud Cover is less than or equal to 0.05_).
-This ensured accuracy by excluding cloud and shadow interference.
-I then customized the Symbology layer, using dark purple for cooler areas and orange/yellow for hotter areas.
-To define the study area, I filtered by the extent of the Athens_Postcodes layer, used the Copy Raster tool to create a new layer for Athens, and summarized temperature values with the Zonal Statistics As Table tool to generate a table of High Surface Temperature by Postcodes.
+Creating a Heat Risk Index (HRI) involved three main steps.
+First, I assessed the land surface temperature.
+The Multispectral Landsat layer, which contains decades of thermal data, was configured to display Band 10 Surface Temperature in Celsius using the Processing Templates tab.
+To ensure accuracy, I set the Mosaic tab's operator to 'Mean' and applied a Definition Query to exclude images with more than 5% cloud cover.
+I customized the Symbology layer, using dark purple for cooler areas and orange/yellow for hotter ones.
+The study area was defined by the Athens_Postcodes layer.
+I used the Copy Raster tool to create a new Athens temperature layer and summarized the values using the Zonal Statistics As Table tool, generating a table of high surface temperatures by postcode.

-The second step involves tree canopy coverage.
-I added the European Space Agency WorldCover 2020 Land Cover layer from ArcGIS Living Atlas, which shows geographic areas with 10% or more tree cover.
-Using the Raster Functions tool, I isolated and grouped cells, assigning and remapping them to create a new layer.
-I calculated tree canopy coverage, set the study area's boundaries, and used the Copy Raster and Zonal Statistics As Table tools to create a new raster layer and table, counting tree cover cells in each postcode region.
-I then calculated the tree canopy percentage using the Calculate Field tool, creating a new field in the table to reflect the percentage of tree canopy present and the percentage lacking.
+The second step involved analyzing tree canopy coverage.
+I added the European Space Agency WorldCover 2020 Land Cover layer, which identifies areas with at least 10% tree cover.
+I used the Raster Functions tool to isolate and group these cells, creating a new layer that mapped tree coverage across Athens.
+I calculated the tree canopy percentage using the Calculate Field tool, reflecting areas with and without sufficient tree cover.

-The third step is calculating population density.
-I added a new column for population density in the Athens_Postcodes layer.
-I then combined the three input variables—land surface temperature, tree canopy coverage, and population density—using the Join Field tool.
-The Standardized Field tool was used to ensure all input variables had consistent measurement types.
-Finally, I visualized the heat map using the Expression Builder tool with Arcade code, symbolizing the map of Athens based on the sum of the HRI values for each input variable.
-I adjusted transparency to emphasize heat effects and published the map on ArcGIS Online for public viewing.
+The third step was to calculate population density.
+I added a new column for population density in the Athens_Postcodes layer and combined the three input variables—land surface temperature, tree canopy coverage, and population density—using the Join Field tool.
+I standardized the data with the Standardized Field tool, ensuring consistent measurement types across all variables.
+Finally, I visualized the Heat Risk Index map with the Expression Builder tool using Arcade code, symbolizing Athens based on the sum of the HRI values.
+Adjusting transparency helped to emphasize heat effects.
+The map was then published on ArcGIS Online, making it available for public viewing and engagement.
+This project taught me the importance of data accuracy, methodological rigor, and clear communication when addressing complex environmental issues.

 ## Lessons Learned: